ibm-cloud-docs/containers/cs_versions_changelog_127.md

 View information about version changes for major, minor, and patch updates that are available for your {{site.data.keyword.containerlong}} clusters that run version 1.27.
 Changes include updates to Kubernetes and {{site.data.keyword.cloud_notm}} Provider components.
 {: shortdesc}

-Kubernetes version 1.27 is deprecated.
-Update your cluster to at least [version 1.28](/docs/containers?topic=containers-cs_versions_128) as soon as possible.
+This version deprecated.
+Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
 {: deprecated}

 ## Overview